DIY Closet Makeover

 I used 1/2 in MDF for this that was cut to 10.25 inches instead of 11 like the surrounding shelving.
 This would allow for the cabinet door to be flush with the rest of the shelving.
 After building the box and mounting it centered on the first shelf of the shoe wall I added MDF around the outside of the mirror box that was 11 inches wide.
 This gave the box a frame that would be flush with the outside trim.
 The inside measurements of the mirror box was 3 1/8 inches wider and taller than the mirror.
 This would allow for the mirror to have a 1.5 inch frame around it.

 I began adding shelves along the sides and inside of the box.
 All of the outside shelves were about 9-10 inches tall.
-I varied the inside shelving to allow for storage larger items in some areas.Β I added an additional shelf above the mirror box along with support dividers above and below it.
+I varied the inside shelving to allow for storage larger items in some areas.
+I added an additional shelf above the mirror box along with support dividers above and below it.

 For the opening under the cabinet box, I built a drawer box using scrap wood.
 I installed with soft close drawer slides and screwed in a flat drawer front.
 I used my leftover 1×2 boards to finish the front of all of the shelving.
-I filled holes and sanded those areas when dry and also sanded any rough edges.
+Then, I filled holes and sanded those areas when dry and also sanded any rough edges.
 I used my sprayer to apply a coat of Zinsser Bin Primer to all of it!

 MIRROR DOOR

 Using the 1×2 boards, I made a frame that would fit around the outside of my mirror.
-I also purchased some 1/4 in hardboard from Home Depot and cut this down to the exact size of that frame width and length.
-I added pocket holes to my frame pieces and screwed them together.
-I used construction adhesive to attached the frame onto the hard board and clamped it to let it dry.
+Also, I purchased some 1/4 in hardboard from Home Depot and cut this down to the exact size of that frame width and length.
+Then, I added pocket holes to my frame pieces and screwed them together.
+Next, I used construction adhesive to attached the frame onto the hard board and clamped it to let it dry.

 I then attached the mirror door to the cabinet frame using 3/4 in overlay hinges!